T of C

 7. 革(鼓) leather (percussion)

-All stringed instruments were categorized under silk, and perhaps at that time all Chinese stringed instuments did use silk.
-However, most Chinese instruments played today were introduced into China from outside after the Han dynasty, and presumably many of these came with strings made of other materials, such as 馬尾絃 horse-hair strings, 腸絃 gut strings, or 鋼絲絃 metal strings.
-Western language writings on musical instruments seem very happy to ignore the issue of strings, and in China I am not familiar with research on the introduction of these materials for use as strings on musical instruments.
+In short, all stringed instruments were categorized ib China under the silk category, and perhaps at one time all Chinese stringed instuments did use silk.
+However, most Chinese instruments played today were introduced into China from outside after the Han dynasty, and presumably many of these came with strings made of other materials, such as 馬尾絃 horse-hair strings (mostly for bows), 腸絃 gut strings, or 鋼絲絃 metal strings.
+Once again, both Western and Chinese language sources seem to be lacking commentary on this.
+As yet I have not done serious research on this in Chinese, but so far I have not yet found research on the introduction of non-silk materials for use as strings on musical instruments.

 (Return)